 SBA regulations currently limit the amount that our SBIC subsidiary may borrow to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a capital commitment from the SBA and has been through an examination by the SBA subsequent to licensing.
-As of May 23, 2012, our SBIC subsidiary had \$25 million in regulatory capital and no SBA-guaranteed debentures outstanding.
+As of November 30, 2012, our SBIC subsidiary had \$25 million in regulatory capital and \$4.0 million SBA-guaranteed debentures outstanding.

-We applied for exemptive relief from the SEC on April 2, 2012 to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from our 200% asset coverage test under the 1940 Act.
-If we receive an exemption for this SBA debt, we would have increased flexibility under the 200% asset coverage test.
+We received exemptive relief from the Securities and Exchange Commission to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from the definition of senior securities in the 200% asset coverage test under the 1940 Act.
+This allows us increased flexibility under the 200% asset coverage test by permitting us to borrow up to \$150 million more than we would otherwise be able to absent the receipt of this exemptive relief.